chimera-linux/chimera-linux.github.io/_docs/installation/filesystems.md

 A common case for this is if your root filesystem is not supported by your bootloader, assuming it needs to be.
 Ext4 is a frequent choice as well, some people use Ext2 and others.
+For `systemd-boot`, it usually needs to be FAT32 (and its type must be `Linux extended boot`).

 ## EFI System Partition